Arya-H03/IronHammer/README.md

 ### TypeErasedBlockAllocator

 Used inside archetypes to hand out raw memory blocks for component SoA arrays.
-Operates without type knowledge — only element size and block capacity.
-Allocations are **64-byte aligned** to ensure component arrays start on cache line boundaries:
+Operates without type knowledge, only element size and block capacity.
+Allocations are **64 byte aligned** to ensure component arrays start on cache line boundaries:

 ```cpp
 void AllocateNewBlock()